OpenWork-NZ/mdwg/docs/_defs/PatternGuide.md

 #### Definition

 The next section holds a brief in context definition of the element.
 This is followed by the ISO19115-1 standard rules of cardinality and obligation for the element and the class used to structure the captured information.
-A brief statement of ICSM Good Practice summarises some further guidance as developed by the MDWG.
+A brief statement of ICSM Best Practice summarises some further guidance as developed by the MDWG.
 This includes guidance on the use of the class and its sub-element or at times, siblings.

 #### Discussion